Bolden - A WordPress Podcast Network Theme

 With either of the above two options, make sure you are uploading the

-Bolden-Theme.zip file!
-(It should be less than a few MBs), and not a larger .zip file that contains the entire theme package along with the documentation and Photoshop files.
+Bolden-Theme.zip file, and not a larger .zip file that contains the entire theme package along with the documentation and Photoshop files.
 If you upload the wrong file you will most likely get an error such as: “Error: missing style.css stylesheet.”

-Note - If you receive any kind of error message after installing the theme or a plugin, please contact your hosting provider and ask them to upgrade the PHP version installed on your server to either 5.4, 5.6, or even better, version 7+.
+Note - If you receive any kind of error message after installing the theme or a plugin, please contact your hosting provider and ask them to upgrade the PHP version installed on your server version 5.6, or even better, version 7+.

 Theme Installation Wizard